AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-48/acsd-56635-Imported-customers-are duplicated-with-same-email address.md

 ---
-title: 'ACSD-56635: Imported customers are duplictaed with the same email address when account sharing is set to [!DNL Global]'
+title: 'ACSD-56635: Imported customers are duplicated with the same email address when account sharing is set to [!DNL Global]'
 description: Apply the ACSD-56635 patch to fix the Adobe Commerce issue where the imported customer is duplicated with the same email address when the import is used with account sharing set to [!DNL Global].
 feature:  Products, Inventory
 role: Admin, Developer
 ---
-# ACSD-56635: [!UICONTROL Category] page caches invalidate when the stock quantity changes
+# ACSD-56635: Imported customers are duplicated with the same email address when account sharing is set to [!DNL Global]

 The ACSD-56635 patch fixes the issue where the imported customer is duplicated with the same email address when the import is used with account sharing set to [!DNL Global].
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.48 is installed.
 The patch ID is ACSD-56635.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.